coinnovationlab/barefoot/README.md

 Now that both the map server and the matcher server are running, Barefoot is ready to map-match routes.\
 The GTFS *.txt* files are not in the format Barefoot expects, but executing the scripts in the **gtfs_scripts** folder will take care of adapting them, executing map-matching and presenting the results.

-These scripts require **Python 2.7** to be installed, which should be installed already, as it is the same version needed by the map server.
+These scripts require **Python 2.7**, which should be installed already, as it is the same version needed by the map server.
 Open a terminal and change directory to the Barefoot repository you downloaded.

 Run `python bf_read_gtfs.py`.
 This will read the GTFS files you provided in the path indicated by the **gtfs.path** property of the *busmatching.properties* file.
 It may take a while (roughly 20 minutes for 60MB).

 Run `python bf_convert_shapes.py`.
 This will create a folder named **mapmatching_input**, containing all bus routes adapted and ready to be used by Barefoot.

 Run `python bf_mapmatching.py`.
-This will execute the map-matching procedure on all bus route shapes found inside the **mapmatching_input** folder, and store the results in a new folder, named **mapmatching_results**.
+This will execute the map-matching procedure on all bus route shapes found inside the **mapmatching_input** folder, and store the results into a new folder, named **mapmatching_results**.
 It may take a while (roughly 6 seconds per shape).

 Run `python bf_road_sequence.py`.
-This will read the files within the **mapmatching_results** folder to build PostGIS geometries and store them inside the same database as the map server's.
+This will read the files within the **mapmatching_results** folder to build PostGIS geometries and store them inside the map server's database.

 Run `python bf_check_mm.py`.
 This will create some tables inside the map server's database containing quality indicators for the map-matched routes.